To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

-How cool would it be to track your dog’s daily activity (think Fitbit for your pup!)?
-Your wish is now reality and we recently took a look at the leaders in this new and exciting category to review the top players.
-From GPS tracking and fitness monitoring to goal setting and comparing your dog to others of the same breed, you are going to be blown away by all the cool features in these new high-tech devices.
+Technology has come a long way for both humans and pets over the years.
+And now there’s a way to track your dog’s daily activity (think Fitbit for your pup!)?
+We reviewed the latest and greatest products in the “dog Fitbit” category including key features and pricing for each.
+From GPS tracking and fitness monitoring to goal setting and comparing your dog to others of the same breed, you are going to be blown away all the things you can do with these high-tech doggy devices.

-Dog activity monitors do just what they sound like they would: They monitor the activity level — or lack thereof — of your dog.
-From tracking when they played, napped, or walked over the course of a day to finding your pup when he’s lost.
+Dog activity monitors do just what they sound like they would do: They monitor the activity level — or lack thereof — of your dog.
+It can be used to track when they play, nap, or walk over the course of a day and to find your pup if they’re lost.
 You can even use it to keep tabs on who’s hanging out with your dog when you’re not around.
-So what are the features of these hi-tech doggy devices?
+Other common features include:

-- Progress trackers to monitor how often your pup is active.
+- Progress trackers to monitor how often your pup is active (compared to similar dogs)

 The FitBark was one of the most highly wanted pet items for a Kickstarter campaign.
 In 27 hours they raised over $80,000 when their goal was only $35,000.
 The bone design of their on-collar monitor is cute and smaller than most other monitors and comes in a variety of colors.
-The app performs well and it’s easy to use.
+The app performs well, and the pet activity tracker is easy to use.
+Since 2015, they’ve quickly become a leading product in the market, providing valuable data about dogs and their activity habits that researchers can use for studies.

 - Understand your dog’s health by tracking his/her progress and the kind of day he/she is having via an activity/time breakdown.

-- Compare your dog’s progress to other dogs of the same breed so you see what is normal and what is not.
+- See your dog’s progress to other dogs of the same breed, so you see what is normal and what is not.

 - Tagg will text your dog’s location right to your mobile device.